What is mortgage refinancing and how does it work?

 - If you plan to apply for other types of debt, such as a car loan or credit card, in addition to refinancing, your credit score can also be affected.

 - When you refinance, you’re closing one loan and opening another.
 Your credit history makes up 15 percent of your score, so closing one loan and opening another has an impact.

-In general, these effects will only be felt for a short period of time.
+In general, these effects will only be felt for a short time.
 If you’re concerned about hurting your score while comparing refinance offers, try to shop for loans within a 45-day window.
 Any credit pulls related to your refinance in this timeframe will only be counted as one inquiry.